fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Disabling battery optimizations (setup step 3) reduces the chance Android will stop the synchronization service.

-In case of successive connection errors, FairEmail will hold off increasingly longer to not drain the battery of your device.
+In case of successive connection errors, FullEmail will hold off increasingly longer to not drain the battery of your device.
 This is described in [this FAQ](#user-content-faq123).

 <br />